stronnag/bbl2kml/README.md

 * GPX and CSV (as described in the [impload user guide](https://github.com/stronnag/impload/wiki/impload-User-Guide))

 If you use a format other than MW-XML or mwp JSON, it is recommended that you review any relevant format constraints as described in the [impload user guide](https://github.com/stronnag/impload/wiki/impload-User-Guide).

+For inav 4.0 multi-mission files, `-mission-index` may be used to define which segment of a multi-mission file to use (1 based).

 ### Output